MicrosoftDocs/connected-spaces/articles/get-started.md

 ms.custom: "intro-internal"
 ---

-# Get started with Dynamics 365 Connected Spaces Preview
+# How Dynamics 365 Connected Spaces works

 [!INCLUDE[banner](includes/banner.md)]

-Welcome to the Microsoft Dynamics 365 Connected Spaces Preview!
-This article describes how Connected Spaces works, and the overall process for acquiring, installing, configuring, and using Connected Spaces.

-## How Dynamics 365 Connected Spaces works

-Connected Spaces consists of the Connected Spaces website, an Azure cloud service, Microsoft Dataverse, and camera hardware that you install at your store.
+[Dynamics 365 Connected Spaces](index.md) consists of the Connected Spaces web app, an Azure cloud service, Microsoft Dataverse, and camera hardware that you install at your store.

 ![Illustration of retail store, Azure cloud service and Power Platorm components.](media/how-connected-spaces-works.jpg "Illustration of retail store, Azure cloud service and Power Platform components")